joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/01/19/world/europe/france-budget-no-confidence-vote.html

 **49ers defenders hope Robert Saleh returns, vow to learn from loss to Seahawks**\
-`Deommodore Lenoir and the 49ers' defense didn't have a great finish to the season, and they might have a new boss before too long.`\
+`Deommodore Lenoir and the 49ers' defense didn't have a great finish to the season, and they might have a new coordinator before too long.`\
 https://nytimes.com/athletic/6983392/2026/01/19/49ers-robert-saleh-playoffs-loss-defense/

 **Protest at Minnesota Church Service Adds to Tensions Over ICE Tactics**\